AbigailSC/AbigailSC/README.md

 ## 👨‍💻 About Me

 I'm a Fullstack developer 💻 from Argentina.
-I am front end oriented due to my creative and curious nature, I like to create programs and transform ideas into code.
+I am back end oriented due to my creative nature, I like to create programs and transform ideas into code.

 <details>
   <summary> 👉 More about me </summary>